 Regardless, it is important you get well-prepared for the MCAT so that you have a competitive advantage.

-Along with your application, you must submit a minimum of four letters of recommendation from people that can attest to your character.
+Along with your application, you must submit at least four letters of recommendation from people who can attest to your character.
 Two of these must be from science faculty members.

-The essay prompts work to humanize applicants by giving the admissions committee deeper insight into students’ character, values, and experiences, so they are not simply assessed on their numerical scores.
+The essay prompts work to humanize applicants by giving the admissions committee deeper insight into students’ character, values, and experiences.
+As such, these essays are extremely important to help you stand out!

 As you only have 500 words to tell the committee about yourself, you’ll want to condense all of your ideas and consider the following before answering the question:

+This essay question is a combination of a “tell us about yourself” and a diversity essay prompt.
+Stick to only one or two relevant experiences when discussing your diversity.
 This is a great place to talk about challenges or obstacles you have faced that make you a diverse candidate and how you overcame these challenges.

 To make your answer concise and to the point, ask yourself the following: